karimjamali/terraform-aws-segmentation-firenet/README.md

 ## Step 3 Extend Connection Policies to On-Prem
 Aviatrix's Multi-Cloud Network Segmentation can run across regions, accounts, and clouds.
 It can even extend to on-premises.

+Pre-requisite: Please ensure the Site2Cloud connection between the on-prem (Emulated by CSR) and Transit is up.
+Site2Cloud connection between Transit in us-east-1 and on-prem (emulated by CSR on AWS) is configured on the Aviatrix side.
+In order to bring the tunnel up, you will just need to download the configuration to the CSR.
+The procedure can be found here: https://docs.aviatrix.com/HowTos/site2cloud.html.

 ![Learning Thursdays (8)](https://user-images.githubusercontent.com/16576150/172957035-12eec113-3544-40a6-ad7d-7b7a799805ee.png)